difference between a microprocessor and a microcontroller

 On the other hand, a microcontroller is a self-contained system that includes a microprocessor, memory, and input/output peripherals such as UART, PWM, and DACs.
 While a microprocessor functions as a stand-alone component, the microcontroller is a small computer on a single integrated circuit (IC).
 It is designed to execute specific tasks such as controlling a motor or sensing the environment.
 Microcontrollers are prominent in devices such as cars, household appliances, toys, and home automation systems.

-See also difference between amylose and amylopectin
+See also difference between tooth and teeth

 What are the Differences?